-Leadership - Our local asset management program is led by a team consisting of representatives from the following departments: housing services, development, finance, administrative services, human resources, information services, procurement, and policy and public relations.
+Leadership - Our local asset management program is led by a team consisting of representatives from the following departments: housing services, development, affordable housing, finance, administrative services, human resources, information technology, procurement, and policy and public relations.

 Project-based Management - We expect all of our programs, regardless of funding source, to be accountable for project-based management, budgeting, and financial reporting.